-Operating income decreased reflecting lower revenue and increased cost of revenue and research and development expenses.
-Cost of revenue increased \$391 million or 10%, primarily due to payments made to Nokia related to joint strategic initiatives and higher headcount-related expenses, primarily related to the Server and Tools Business.
-Research and Development expenses increased \$131 million or 6%, due mainly to higher headcount-related expenses, primarily related to the Entertainment and Devices Division, as well as increased lab and localization costs.
+Operating income decreased, reflecting lower revenue and increased cost of revenue and operating expenses.
+Key changes in cost of revenue and operating expenses were:

+- Sales and marketing expenses increased \$592 million or 9%, primarily reflecting advertising of Windows 8 and Surface. - Cost of revenue increased \$445 million or 5%, reflecting payments made to Nokia related to joint strategic initiatives, higher headcount-related expenses, primarily related to Server and Tools, and increased product costs associated with Surface, offset in part by lower volumes of Xbox 360 consoles sold. - Research and development expenses increased \$288 million or 6%, due mainly to higher headcount-related expenses, primarily related to the Entertainment and Devices Division.